-Source: Miami-Dade Department of Public Works and Transit
+(Graphic depicts all major, minor, and cross through routes) Source: Miami-Dade Department of Public Works and Transit

-There are plans to construct a county-operated parkand-ride lot in the northernmost portion of the Corridor.
+There are plans to construct a county-operated park-and-ride lot in the northernmost portion of the Corridor.
 Unity Station - at the intersection of NW 27th Avenue and NW 215th Street - is planned to be constructed on a 14-acre parcel located at the southwest quadrant of the intersection.
-The transit station will include bus bays, passenger shelters, and a park-and-ride lot; these facilities are meant to match the county's upcoming plans to enhance bus transit along NW 27th Avenue.
-Remaining space on the parcel is recommended to be designated Community Urban Center (CUC), which allows for moderate- to high-Intensity, mixed-use development (e.g. institutional, office, and retail that encourages pedestrian activity).
+The transit hub will include bus bays, passenger shelters, and a park-and-ride lot; these facilities are meant to match the county's plans to enhance bus transit along NW 27th Avenue.
+Remaining space on the parcel is recommended to be designated as Community Urban Center (CUC), which allows for moderate- to high-Intensity, mixed-use development (e.g. institutional, office, and retail that encourages pedestrian activity).